d-dimos/knowledge_systems_ntua/README.md

 # Knowledge Systems and Technologies (2020-2021)

 This repository contains the **solutions** and **code implementations** to the theoretic and programming sets of the **Knowledge Systems and Technologies** lecture series held by NTUA during the 8th semester (Spring 2021) of the ECE undergraduate course.
-In short, the contents of this repo concern the following topics:
+In short, the contents of this repository concern the following topics:

 - Description Logics
 - Automatic Reasoning Algorithms